 Photographs by Michael Wicks.
 Reproduced with kind permission from Batsford. © Batsford 2004

-My second book: Exploring African Images in fabric and stitch
+My second book: Exploring African Themes in fabric and stitch

 Exploring African Themes in fabric & stitch (ISBN 978-1-904499-32-9) shows how to use African sources as inspiration for design.
 Following on from my first book, it explores new themes based on materials, construction, recycling, decoration, embroidery and embellishment.
 The focus is on using innovative and imaginative ways to develop individual ideas.
 As well as providing inspiration, the book contains clear instructions for a range of processes and is lavishly illustrated with over 150 original photographs by Roger Sleigh.
 Exploring African Themes will be a delight not only for those who enjoy African culture, but also for those who want to develop their own creative skills.